JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 ```

 > Values that require more than 1 byte can be read in different ways.
-This is refered to as Endianess.
+This is referred to as Endianess.
 Big-Endian means the bytes that represent larger values are stored first.
 Little-Endian means the bytes that represent smaller values are stored first.
 E.g. a 2 byte (16 bit) value with the bytes 00000001 00000000 would be 256 in Big-Endian, and 1 in Little-Endian.
 Commonly Big-Endian is used, but some use cases may mean Little-Endian is optimal.
 {: .prompt-info }

 #### Variable Types